Skip navigation

 Duo Meraki Application Settings

 7. You can adjust additional settings for your new SAML application at this time — like changing the application's name from the default value, enabling self-service, or assigning a group policy — or come back and change the application's policies and settings after you finish SSO setup.
-If you do update any settings, click the Save Changes button when done.
+If you do update any settings, click the Save button when done.

 8. Click the Download your configuration file link to obtain the Meraki application settings (as a JSON file).